 Why Globalization Partners

 It can be challenging to figure out how to set up a subsidiary or branch office in the Philippines, which historically was the first and most complex part of hiring an employee in the Philippines.
 Globalization Partners’ Global Employer of Record model makes it easy to hire employees in the Philippines with minimal time and expense.
 We put your employee on our locally compliant payroll and you get a simple monthly invoice.
-We can also process expense reports, take care of personal income tax issues, and set up the employee’s statutory local benefits in the Philippines with the streamlined ease of a company that has done it hundreds of times before, enabling you to skip the difficulty of creating a subsidiary and instead focus on your business.
+We can also process expense reports, take care of personal income tax issues, and set up the employee’s statutory local benefits in the Philippines with the streamlined ease of a company that has done it hundreds of times before, enabling you to skip the difficulty of creating a subsidiary and instead focus on your company.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring an employee in the Philippines, please contact us at sales@globalization‐partners.com.